Troy Teresak.

 When Arrests Don't Stick: Evaluating Officer Effectiveness Through Prosecutorial Dismissals

 With D'Alessio & Stolzenberg.
-Two-way fixed-effects regression across 173 U.S. cities (2010, 2022) testing the economic displacement hypothesis.
+Two-way fixed-effects regression across 173 U.S. cities (2010, 2022).
+Forthcoming from Springer as The Hidden Cost of Immigration (August 2026).

 Read more → In ProgressImpact of Guest Speakers on Student Learning